June 18 and 19, 11 a.m. to 8 p.m.; June 18, 10 a.m. parade

 June 4 and 5, 10 a.m. to 4 p.m.

 Award-winning Indigenous artists sell and demonstrate their work in a juried show, The Fort Restaurant and Tatanka food truck serve up delicious fare, and entertainment abounds, from music and performances to hands-on activities and Nature’s Educators demonstrations.
-Celebrate early Southwestern history and honor the American Indian people who shaped the original cultural community of the area. $10, free youth age 12 and under.
+Celebrate early Southwestern history and honor the American Indian people who shaped the original cultural community of the area.
+Check out there website here for more information $10, free youth age 12 and under.
 The Fort Restaurant, Morrison

 June 18 to July 4.
 Event times vary.